jrliv/100-days-of-code/log.md

 ### Day 8: May 8, 2017

-**Today's Progress**: Didn't write any code but I learned more about literals and started reviewing operators and expressions.
+**Today's Progress**: Learned about object and nullable types.
+Wrote a few snippets for some exercises.

 **Thoughts:** Feeling good for a Monday.
 Got a good session in.